 The Children’s Heart Foundation will acknowledge receipt of proposals via email within 10 days of submission.
 Investigators not receiving funding will be notified by the end of December 2023.

 No single project may receive more than $100,000 in funds during any calendar year for CHF’s Independent Research Award.
 Funding limitations for The Cortney Barnett Research Award have been sent to the invited researchers, outlining their maximum award amount.
 Current award recipients must wait one year (12 calendar months) before submitting a new proposal.

 The recipient of any grant from The Children’s Heart Foundation must use the funds awarded for the specific purpose as originally intended and outlined in their application.
 The Children’s Heart Foundation requires that a detailed accounting of all funds—along with a follow-up progress report—be submitted no more than one year from the date of the award (see below).
 Any funds not used in the manner specified must be returned to The Children’s Heart Foundation.
 If funding for the same project is secured through another agency, funds must be returned to The Children’s Heart Foundation upon receipt of funds from the other agency.
 Requests for The Children’s Heart Foundation funding should be submitted prior to securing commercial investment or support.

-- The Children’s Heart Foundation will issue one call for proposals in 2021.
+- The Children’s Heart Foundation issues one call for proposals per year

 - Applications are accepted from beyond the United States.